labhracorgi/cowtypemevis_gui/README.md

 - R Version 3.4.2

 ## Hardware limitations:
-- Depending on the size of your images, mostly RAM.
+- RAM, depending on the size of your images.
-- GPU due to 3D rendering of images.
+- GPU, due to 3D rendering of images.

 ## Remember to:
 - Set the correct paths; see File Structure.
-- Nothing else should not need to be tampered with to work.
+- Nothing else than these paths should need to be tampered with for the code to work.

 ## "Recommended" File Structure:
 Overall project folder with: